Photo: © OT Les Deux Alpes

 Essential Advice for the Perfect Trip

 Les Deux Alpes lies between Grenoble and Briançon in a remote corner of the Dauphiné.
-Its biggest asset is its high altitude, which allows skiing to continue throughout much of the year and makes it a popular venue for out-of-season ski and snowboard camps.
+Its biggest asset is its high altitude, making it as ‘snow-sure’ as it gets, with skiing on the glacier in summer months – a popular venue for out-of-season ski and snowboard camps.
 It has been a ski resort since 1939 when a primitive rope-tow was installed.
 Unfortunately this fell down 15 minutes after the opening ceremony.
 Hostilities with Germany then got in the way of any further development plans until 1946, when a gondola paved the way for Les Deux Alpes to become an important French resort.

 The purpose-built village was conceived as a station de ski on the sunny balcony above the ancient community of Venosc, to which it is connected by six-person gondola, but not by piste so you can’t ski there.
 Venosc, with its cobbled lanes, craft shops and enticing restaurants, provides a welcome contrast and a tranquil alternative bed-base to the functional ski factory above it.

 L2A sprawls along a narrow ledge below what were once the high summer pastures of sheep and goat farmers.
-The village is currently receiving a facelift, with exteriors becoming wood-clad with more spacious and modern interiors than previously.
+The village has very recently had a facelift, with exteriors becoming wood-clad with more spacious and modern interiors than previously.

 Upside-down mountain